Types of Capacitors

 They have a capacitance range of 500pF to 50µF and a high working voltage, so, thus, they are used mainly in high-voltage equipment.

-The downside of paper capcitors are that they have high leakage rates, making them unsuitable for AC coupling, and their tolerances are no better than 10 to 20 percent,
+The downside of paper capcitors are that they have high leakage rates, making them unsuitable for AC coupling, and their tolerances are no better than

 making them unsuitable for precision timing circuits.